mfractor/mfractor.content/mfractor-microsoft-blog/readme.md

 ## Summary

 MFractor is an extension for Visual Studio that adds 200+ features to enhance your mobile development productivity.
-Check out our Feature Matrix to see everything that we can do for you.
+Check out our [Feature Matrix](https://docs.mfractor.com/feature-matrix/) to see everything that we can do for you.
+You can also reach us at (add links to our social networks?) and give your feedbacks at ().